Bulimba ferry wharf

 Bulimba ferry wharf is a heritage-listed ferry wharf at Oxford Street, Bulimba, City of Brisbane, Queensland, Australia.
 It is located on the southern side of the Brisbane River serving the Brisbane suburb of Bulimba.
 It is served by RiverCity Ferries' CityCat service and the Cross River service to Teneriffe.
 It was designed by GHM Addison and Son and built in 1922 by E Taylor.
-It is also known as Bulimba ferry house and Bulimba waiting shed & landing.
-It was added to the Queensland Heritage Register on 12 January 2003.
+Also referred to as the Bulimba ferry house and Bulimba waiting shed & landing, the wharf was listed on the Queensland Heritage Register on 12 January 2003.

 Design

 The terminal's waiting shed is an open timber-framed structure clad in weatherboard and has a gabled roof with terracotta tiles.
 At the intersection of the roof gables is a short octagonal tower with four clock faces, topped by a metal cupola.